Susana56/Technical_Review_ML_NDS/README.md

 Coding a specificed problem allows you to realize misconceptions held and understand what is being done.
 The model works in predicting one time step in the future, NOT a number of time steps in the future.
 This isn't that practical in real applications as you would need a large amount of data to correctly predict in the future for a long period of time.

 I had assumed it takes the predicted 1 step data as input to predict the following time step.
-This clearly leads to an accumulation of error as you continue.
+This clearly leads to an accumulation of error.
+[See below]

 <img width="1124" alt="Lorenz_system" src="https://user-images.githubusercontent.com/38049811/199127406-23478aba-25c0-4700-9610-f25864213dda.png">